Skip links

 The hot air left behind is eventually transferred to the product, cooking it to the required temperature.

-breakpoint
+oven breakpoint

 The breakpoint plays a critical role in the consistency of your product and is often to blame for poor product yields (or the remaining weight of your product after cooking).

-The varying rates of cooking caused by fewer and weaker breakpoints in the oven leads to higher yield gaps: where some product on your rack is over cooked and other product is cooked just right.
+The varying rates of cooking caused by fewer and weaker breakpoints in the oven lead to higher yield gaps: where some product on your rack is over cooked and other product is cooked just right.

 Imagine the difference in your product if there were more breakpoints in the oven!
-Rather than needing to overcook the product closest to the breakpoint so that product furthest from the breakpoint can be cooked, there would be more and stronger breakpoints — meaning less product would be away from the breakpoint.
+Rather than needing to overcook the product closest to the breakpoint so that the product furthest from the breakpoint can be cooked, there would be more and stronger breakpoints — meaning less product would be away from the breakpoint.

 When there are more and stronger breakpoints in the oven, you eliminate those cold spots and your product cooks more consistently.